 The town of Hamlet, located about halfway between Charlotte and Fayetteville, is steeped in railroad history, with three free railway museums for visitors to enjoy.
 Plan this day trip on a weekend to be sure all venues are open to the public.
 Bring your camera and get ready to step back into a time when passenger railroad service was king.

-Begin your visit at the Hamlet Historic Depot & Museum, which is said to be the most-photographed train station in the eastern United States.
+Begin your visit at the Hamlet Depot & Museums, which is said to be the most-photographed train station in the eastern United States.

-The main floor of the Hamlet Historic Depot & Museum still serves as an active Amtrak station, offering two trains daily to New York and Miami.
+The main floor of the Hamlet Depot & Museums still serves as an active Amtrak station.
 The rest of the area serves as a museum, with professionally designed exhibits that focus on the history of the railroad in the North Carolina Sandhills.
 Operate a real track signal or take in the HO-scale model train set, which occupies the entire basement floor.
 The model train layout is a replica of the town of Hamlet as it existed in the 1950s.
 At the time, its rail yard was the largest and most modern in the world.

-A staff member with extensive knowledge of the building and its history will guide your tour of the Hamlet Historic Depot & Museum.
-The building once sat at the apex of eight sets of tracks (ask about the famous “Diamond” intersection) and you’re certain to see some live CSX Transportation freight trains passing through during your visit.
+A staff member with extensive knowledge of the building and its history will guide your tour of the Hamlet Depot & Museums.
+The building once sat at the apex of eight sets of tracks (ask about the famous “Diamond” intersection), and you’re certain to see some live CSX Transportation freight trains passing through during your visit.
 Hamlet is considered the best train-watching place in North Carolina due to its heavy volume of freight and passenger train traffic.

 Tornado Locomotive Building